bodrick/awesome/README.md

 ## MDX

 *   [mintlify/starter](https://github.com/mintlify/starter) - 📖 The starter kit for your Mintlify docs
+*   [Agenta-AI/agenta](https://github.com/Agenta-AI/agenta) - The all-in-one LLM developer platform: prompt management, evaluation, human feedback, and deployment all in one place.
 *   [trigaten/Learn\_Prompting](https://github.com/trigaten/Learn_Prompting) - Prompt Engineering, Generative AI, and LLM Guide by Learn Prompting | Join our discord for the largest Prompt Engineering learning community
 *   [dair-ai/Prompt-Engineering-Guide](https://github.com/dair-ai/Prompt-Engineering-Guide) - 🐙 Guides, papers, lecture, notebooks and resources for prompt engineering
 *   [phuocng/csslayout](https://github.com/phuocng/csslayout) - A collection of popular layouts and patterns made with CSS.
 Now it has 100+ patterns and continues growing!